 How Many ISAs Can I Have?

 How many ISAs can I have?
 Not sure?
 Don’t worry, not many people are.
 Sifting through all the different ISA rules and regulations can sometimes be hard work.
+Comparable to wading through treacle wearing led boots if you ask us.
 The ISA – as you may or may not already know – has been a prominent feature in the finance industry for the past few decades.
-An integral part of many saving strategies up and down the country, ISAs present individuals with the opportunity to put their capital in a tax-free wrapper, earning them fixed interest rates over a defined period of time.
+An integral part of many saving strategies up and down the country, ISAs have presented individuals with the opportunity to put their capital in a tax-free wrapper, earning them fixed interest rates over a defined period of time.

-Let’s start with the very basics.
-The rules are simple.
-You can spread your annual allowance (which now stands at £20,000) over a variety of different ISA types in one year:
+So before we delve into the specifics of each, let’s first start with the basics.
+If you didn’t already know, you can spread your annual allowance (which now stands at £20,000) over a variety of different ISA types in one year:

 - Stocks and shares ISA

 You can mix and match any way that you want, meaning that you can blend a mix of cash, stocks, shares and peer to peer investments.
 If you have an ISA, you can transfer to another provider at any given time.
 You can either keep your savings in the same type of ISA or transfer them to a completely different ISA, the ball is in your court.
 ‘Can I pay into 2 cash ISAs’ you ask- unfortunately not.
 You can only have one of each type.

 In some instances, it’s not so easy.
 This may be down to restrictive regulations on your particular ISA or account agreement.
 In any case, It’s always important that you are familiar with the specific terms and conditions of your ISA, just in case you do at any stage, decide that you would like to transfer your funds.

 Before we fully immerse ourselves into the subject of ‘ how many ISAs can I have ‘ , let’s go back to one of the fundamentals of investing.
 Diversification can be understood as an effective way to minimise the amount of risk that